chiachl6/Nov22-2021-test/README.md

 * Note, not specifying any branch is allowed only when you already set up a tracked remote branch (if there are multiple tracked remote branches, need to specify)
 * Good ref: https://www.freecodecamp.org/news/git-pull-explained/

+Delete my local repository, need to try again cloning and push back and forth.
+Do not try to rename my branch yet!
+I'll probably want to check this section of video again, including git push origin(your current branch) master(branch you wish to push to)

+# Git branching
+Ways to check out branches you have:
+1. git status
+2. git branch
+* Note that the * sign in front of a branch is the current branch you are on

+Creating new branch: \
+---> git branch -b new_branch_name \
+Once we have multiple branches, we can switch among branches:\
+---> git checkout branch_you_wish_to_switch \

+## Merging branches locally
+---> git merge
+---> git diff
+41:27